raviichunduru/RestAssured/README.md

-This project showcases how to make HTTP requests (GET, POST, DELETE, and UPDATE) to APIs.
+This project demonstrates how to make HTTP requests (GET, POST, DELETE, and UPDATE) to APIs.
 It also covers various ways to construct request bodies, including:

 1. Passing as String: You can directly include the request body as a string.